 The suggestion of 'getting closer to business' confronts traditional conceptions of the classroom and learning space.
-Bringing the 'classroom' into the 'workplace' and the 'workplace' into the 'classroom' strains the existing physical, symbolic and discursive boundaries of the client university and pedagogic spaces.
-It shows the complexities and dynamics of using the "workplace as an active learning environment" (DoL 1998, 4), as suggested by the Skills Development Act.
-However, it is limiting as it frames pedagogic space as a physical container and/or instructional modality.
-We suggest that the abovementioned dynamics illustrate that pedagogic space is not a singular homogenous space, within which the retail banking sector's leadership development takes place; but rather complex and evolving assemblages that comprise a multiplicity of learning and development spaces, modalities, experiences and purposes as well as client and university interfaces and boundaries that the stakeholders as actors engage with and negotiate over time.
+Bringing the 'classroom' into the 'workplace' and the 'workplace' into the 'classroom' strains the existing physical, symbolic and discursive boundaries of the client, university and pedagogic spaces.
+It shows the complexities and Article Error (B) Artic mentioned dynamics illustrate that pedagogic space is not a singular homogenous space, within which the retail banking sector's leadership development takes place; but rather complex and evolving assemblages that comprise a multiplicity of learning and development spaces, modalities, experiences and purposes as well as client and university interfaces and boundaries that the stakeholders as actors engage with and negotiate over time.
 Thus, it is important to explore the individual journeys therein.